tommasoc80/EventStoryLine/README.md

 **UPDATES**

 We have made available the following extensions to ESC:
-- ESC v1.2: all plot link relations annotated using crowdsourcing and evaluated using the <a http://crowdtruth.org>CrowdTruth</a> methodology.
+- ESC v1.2: all plot link relations annotated using crowdsourcing and evaluated using <a href="http://crowdtruth.org">CrowdTruth</a>.
 Plot relations have been annotated only for events in the same sentence.
 - ESC v1.5: plot link relations annotated by experts (i.e., all data in ESC v1.0) and crowd

 ESC v1.2 is available in evaluation format only (folder: evaluation_format).
 Plot data in the evaluation format have been extended using coreference relations from ECB+.